Applied Case: The Prisoner's Dilemma

 Congratulations to the toy.

 That's sarcastic, if you can't tell, because a lot of people have wound up in much worse fields in real life because of this little toy seeming like an intuition they picked up along the way.
-Our real field is now worse, because of this toy.

 That is the entire dilemma you have created, and it is no longer a toy, but a real life meta-dilemma.